 It is your responsibility to check that your immunisations are up to date, however if you are unsure, and/or you have recently registered with us, we can check what vaccines are listed on our system for you.
-For general vaccine information, please visit the NHS website HERE
+See general vaccine information on the NHS website.

 You should have had 2 MMR vaccinations in your lifetime.
 If you haven't (or aren't sure), we strongly recommend that you come and discuss this with one of our practice nurses.
-For detailed information about the MMR vaccine, please visit the NHS website HERE
+See detailed information about the MMR vaccine on the NHS website.

 For further MMR information, please consider the following leaflets: